 Design and Build

-Not too much has changed with the looks of this car.
-There are re-styled bumpers, a sleeker rear diffuser, door mirrors with integrated indicator lights, revised headlights with LED daytime running lights and smarter rear lights.
-Otherwise, it’s as you were, so a length of around 3.5-metres, yet a wheelbase that takes up nearly 2.5-metres of that.
-Which is why, though an up! is no longer than a Fiat 500, it offers far more room inside, space in fact for the four fully-sized adults who could never comfortably fit in the apparently space-efficient Italian car.
+Not too much has changed with the looks of this car in recent years.
+So as ever, there’s a diminutive total length of around 3.5-metres, yet a wheelbase that takes up nearly 2.5-metres of that.
+Which is why, though an up!
+Is no longer than a Fiat 500, it offers far more room inside, space in fact for the four fully-sized adults who could never comfortably fit in the apparently space-efficient Italian car.

-The changes made to this revised model inside are even more subtle than those made to the exterior.
-There’s classier background lighting, while plusher models get a redesigned ‘Climatronic with Pure Air’ air conditioning system and the option of a ‘beats with a 300W’ sound set-up.
-Otherwise, it’s all very recognisable from before, the cool dished three-spoke steering wheel fashioned from light magnesium and framing an instrument cluster of refreshing simplicity.
+Inside, there’s a cool dished three-spoke steering wheel fashioned from light magnesium and framing an instrument cluster of refreshing simplicity.
 A pity though that it’s still only adjustable for height, not for reach.
 The interior design with its large speedometer is clean and easy to get to grips with, featuring high gloss back trim and a compact centre pod for many of the minor controls.
 True, there’s no shortage of hard plastics, but this doesn’t feel like a car that’s been ruthlessly built down to a price.
 It just feels agreeably minimalist.

 Market and Model

-Bear in mind that the bottom end of the pricing spectrum gets you a very basic car indeed, so most will want to find an extra £1,000 to get themselves into mid-spec ‘Move up!’ trim.
-Here, you get the freshly developed media-savvy ‘Composition’ radio system, a USB port, an enlarged multi-function display and a customised “Black Cube” design dashpad as standard.
-The ‘high up!’ models add ambient lighting, a customised dashpad, heated front seats, a multifunction steering wheel, six loudspeakers, fog lamps with integrated static cornering lights and 15-inch ‘Radial’ alloy wheels.
-Air conditioning still comes as standard on this top variant.
+Bear in mind that the bottom end of the pricing spectrum gets you a very basic car indeed, so most will want to find extra cash to move up! the range.
+The ‘R-Line’ models for instance, add ambient lighting, a customised dashpad, heated front seats, a multifunction steering wheel, six loudspeakers, fog lamps with integrated static cornering lights and 16-inch ‘Triangle Black’ alloy wheels.

 Cost of Ownership

 If you really want to minimise your running costs, then you’ll want to look at the e-up! full electric version.
-A standard full charge will give you 93 miles of range and takes less than nine hours from a standard 230-Volt, 2.3 kW household socket.
+A standard full charge will give you 159 miles of WLTP driving range and takes less than nine hours from a standard 230-Volt, 2.3 kW household socket.
 On top of this, all e-up!s have a DC fast-charging circuit as standard.
-Using the Combined Charging System (CCS), this enables a flat battery to be charged to 80 per cent in 30 minutes, at levels of up to 40 kW using a DC supply.
+Using the Combined Charging System (CCS), this enables a flat battery to be charged to 80 per cent in 30 minutes, at levels of up to 40kW using a DC supply.